7 Kubota L3560 Problems and Quick Solutions

 Solution

-After that, clean out any debris or dirt from the radiator and cooling system to ensure there’s proper airflow to the engine.
+After that, clean out any debris or dirt from the radiator and cooling system to ensure proper airflow to the engine.

 We recommend using a dust blower to blow out the accumulated dust and debris in between the parts.